Yevhen Seleznyov

-Yevhen Oleksandrovych Seleznyov (Євген Олександрович Селезньов; born 20 July 1985) is a Ukrainian professional footballer who plays as a striker for Mynai.
+Yevhen Oleksandrovych Seleznyov (Євген Олександрович Селезньов; born 20 July 1985) is a former Ukrainian professional footballer.

 He previously played three spells at Shakhtar Donetsk, winning the UEFA Cup in 2009, and a domestic double three years later.
 He was the league's top scorer in their double-winning season, and maintained the honour the following season with Dnipro.

 A full international since 2008, Seleznyov has earned over 50 caps for Ukraine, scoring 11 international goals.
 He was part of their squad when they co-hosted UEFA Euro 2012.

 Career

 Shakhtar Donetsk

 Born in Makiivka, Ukrainian SSR, Soviet Union, Yevhen Seleznyov is a product of the Shakhtar Donetsk and the Shakhtar Makiivka academies.
 After being promoted to professional level in 2002, he had difficult time to secure its place in the first team and played for the club's second and third teams in lower leagues as well as the club's reserve team.
 His chance to distinguish himself at premiers Seleznyov gained in the winter of 2007 when he went on a one-and-a-half year loan deal to Arsenal Kyiv.
 Seleznyov was one of the top goal-scorers in the 2007–08 Ukrainian Premier League, having scored 17 goals in 24 games.
 Soon after returning to Donetsk he was called up to the Ukraine national team.